moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 - type:

- - invalid_request_error: Occured when your request has an invalid parameters.
+ - invalid_request_error: Occur when your request has invalid parameters.
  - invitalid_auth: Arise when there is a problem of authentication.
- - uknown_resource: Occured when the resource doesn't exist.
+ - uknown_resource: Occur when the resource doesn't exist.
  - authorization_required: You don't have sufficient right to access the resource.
- - api_error: API errors is used in case of problem with api.cloud.online's servers
+ - api_error: API errors use in case of problem with api.cloud.online's servers

 - message: